 Engagement Mechanism Responses/Participation Levels

 User Group Questionnaire 31

 Public Web Survey 814

-Stakeholder Discussions 16 sessions
+Stakeholder Discussions 17 sessions

-Focus Groups 4 sessions To be conducted in June 2017.
+Focus Groups 4 sessions

-The "What We Heard (So Far)" Report (the "Report") document provides a synopsis of the input collected from the project engagement undertaken to-date which will help inform the strategies and recommendations outlined in the draft Athletic Field Review document (scheduled to be available for review in fall 2017).
-Identified as follows are selected key findings and points of interest from the "What We Heard (So Far)" Report document.
+The "What We Heard" Report (the "Report") document provides a synopsis of the input collected from the project engagement undertaken to-date which will help inform the strategies and recommendations outlined in the draft Athletic Field Review document (scheduled to be available for review in fall 2017).
+Identified as follows are selected key findings and points of interest from the "What We Heard" Report document.